 Population Status of Cone Snails

 Unfortunately, some cone snail populations are in trouble.
-The snails die due to coastal development, ocean pollution, destructive fishing methods and climate change.
+The snails are dying due to coastal development, ocean pollution, destructive fishing methods, and climate change.
 In addition, they are collected and killed for their beautiful shells, which are popular as decorations.
 Some shells are sold for thousands of dollars.

 It's sad when any species is threatened with extinction, but in this case the situation could hurt humans, too.
 What is especially worrying is that there are almost no conservation efforts for cone snails.
 The studies of the complex venoms of cone snails are slowly yielding wonderful possibilies for new medications.
 It would be very sad to lose the chance of improving treatment for pain and perhaps of discovering new treatments for diseases.